Welcome to Munich, ARMY ♥

 U6 southbound return flow after the concert.
 Use it as a quick orientation image, then check your exact route from Fröttmaning to your accommodation in MVGO, MVV, or DB Navigator.

-09Saturday night and Sunday night are different
+10Saturday night and Sunday night are different

-For fans carrying luggage, waiting for the first morning trains, or travelling to another city after the concert, use the BTS-specific note: Luggage Storage, Late Night, and Getting Home.
+For fans carrying luggage, waiting for the first morning trains, or traveling to another city after the concert, use the BTS-specific note: Luggage Storage, Late Night, and Getting Home.
 It focuses on concert-night decisions first; general Munich luggage storage options should be checked separately from there.

-10Taxi, pickup, and parking
+11Taxi, pickup, and parking

 According to the Allianz Arena official concert FAQ, parking permits for concerts cost 20 € and can be purchased from 1 June 2026 at fcbayern.com/parken/home.
-Note that this registers your licence plate for the parking service and is not a reservation for a specific space.
+Note that this registers your license plate for the parking service and is not a reservation for a specific space.

 Allianz Arena warns that waiting times of over 2 hours are expected when leaving the parking garages after a concert.
 Public transport is strongly recommended.